smoia/cvr-meica-motion-removal/README.md

 and [creating pages](https://jekyllrb.com/docs/pages/).

 - **GitLab**: Simply fork this repository and start editing the `_config.yml` file!
-- **GitHub**: Fork this reposity and create a branch named `gh-pages`, then start editing the `_config.yml` file!
+- **GitHub**: Simply fork this repository and start editing the `_config.yml` file!
 The `.gitlab-ci.yml` file is only needed for GitLab Pages, so feel free to delete this if you are using GitHub instead.

 # Added Features

-* Add your **social profiles** easily in `_config.yml`.
-Only social profiles buttons you enter in `config.yml` show up on the site footer!
-* **Coming soon**: Set **featured images** in front matter.
-* **Coming soon**: Front page sections automatically pull from posts.

-# Issues

-If you would like to report a bug, ask a question, request a feature, feel free to do so on [the GitLab repository](https://gitlab.com/andrewbanchich/spectral-jekyll-theme) and I will be more than happy to help!

-Alternatively, you can open an issue via email by emailing [incoming+andrewbanchich/spectral-jekyll-theme@incoming.gitlab.com](mailto:incoming+andrewbanchich/spectral-jekyll-theme@incoming.gitlab.com).

-The GitHub repository is simply a mirror of the GitLab repository.
+This is basically a version of [this GitLab repository](https://gitlab.com/andrewbanchich/spectral-jekyll-theme) made by [Andrew Banchich](https://github.com/andrewbanchich).
+I'll try to keep up with it for new features.

+Essentially, the other feature added on top of it is a bit of work under the hood to make it easy to use for scientific communication.

 # Credits

+Credit for the Jekyll adaptation of the "Spectral" theme by [HTML5 UP](https://html5up.net/) goes to [Andrew Banchich](https://github.com/andrewbanchich).
+His adaptation is shared under a CCA 3.0 license, which is adopted by this adaptation as well.

 Original README from HTML5 UP: